 According to him, China will keep "a soft acceptable" pre-emptive monetary and fiscal policies, despite the economic slowdown.

-Related article: Number of mortgages in Spain increasedIn April, China began to implement measures aimed at suppressing speculative demand for houses, such as increasing the initial fees and interest rates.
+Related article: The real estate market crisis deepens PortugalIn April, China began to implement measures aimed at suppressing speculative demand for houses, such as increasing the initial fees and interest rates.
 At the same time he began to make greater efforts to provide affordable housing for ordinary people.

 The number of deals with houses declined in recent months, while growth in property prices in 70 major cities slowed to 10.3% yoy in July and 11.4% in June.

 "Do not expect any policy changes, even if property prices will fluctuate, - said Xia. - The aim of the measures of controlling the real estate market, are not the prices of homes in a certain period of time.
 China intends to create a system that will support the sustainable development of the real estate industry. "